-One popular misconception about Bitcoin, the original digital cryptocurrency, is that you can’t use it for any real-world purchases.
+One popular misconception about Bitcoin, the original digital cryptocurrency, is that you can’t use it for normal, real-world purchases.
 Many people mistakenly assume that you can only use Bitcoin to make purchases on the dark web.

 For people who have held onto Bitcoin as it increased in value over the last decade, the amount of Bitcoin may be sufficient to make a major purchase, such as a home on the Seattle real estate market.

-Seattle Has Already Seen a Cryptocurrency Purchase
+Seattle Has Already Seen a Cryptocurrency Home Purchase

 Believe it or not, purchasing homes with cryptocurrency isn’t just a concept.
-On December 29, 2017, a buyer who purchased a home in Tukwila for $415,000 used multiple kinds of cryptocurrency to fund the 10 percent down payment on the property.
+On December 29, 2017, a buyer who purchased a home in Tukwila, Washington for $415,000 used multiple kinds of cryptocurrency to fund the 10 percent down payment on the property.

-For this buyer, the biggest challenge was proving that the cryptocurrency funds were his own and not a loan.
+For this buyer, the biggest challenge was proving that the cryptocurrency funds were his own, and not a loan.
 After all, one of the many features that draw people to cryptocurrency is the lack of government regulation and banking oversight.

 Cryptocurrency Transactions Are Increasingly Mainstream

 Sellers will want to verify the current market value of the currency used.
-However, provided that the amount you bid on a property reflects the current value of the cryptocurrency and the value of the home, it is possible to make a purchase of a home funded solely by Bitcoin or a similar digital currency.
+However, provided that the amount you bid on a property reflects the current value of the cryptocurrency and the value of the home, making a home purchase funded solely by Bitcoin or a similar digital currency is possible.

 Be Prepared to Cash in Your Bitcoin to Complete a Purchase

 This conversion obviously involves an extra step for the buyer, but it could make things overall much simpler.
 Being willing to convert your cryptocurrency funds to standard American currency will help ensure that you aren’t limiting the potential properties you can purchase.